-- Fiscally Productive Places
+Fiscally Productive Places

-- Natural Systems and Green Infrastructure
+Natural Systems and Green Infrastructure

-- Economic Gardening and Incremental Development
+Economic Gardening and Incremental Development

 The 'UNITY' represents where and how we work:

-- Communities and Neighborhoods
+Communities and Neighborhoods

-We believe we can improve communities and neighborhoods through intentional planning and design decisions, collaboration and engaged citizens, and that the path to a healthy and prosperous future for our kids begins with bridging the gap between what citizens need and what cities are actually doing.
+We believe we can help to improve communities and neighborhoods through intentional planning and design decisions, collaboration and engaged citizens, and that the path to a healthy and prosperous future for our kids begins with bridging the gap between what citizens need and what cities are actually doing.

 Our vision and philosophy are based on four guiding principles.
 Everything we do with our clients, within our organization, and in our home communities can be tied back to these core values.